andykingking/cucumber-browser-preset-myob/README.md

  * Use of _Flow Objects_, an extension to Page Objects, capturing common flows of activity through a UI
  * Stubbing backend integration using [http_stub](https://github.com/MYOB-Technology/http_stub), giving you full control over backend data and availability

-See the tests for usage info.
+See the features directory for usage info.